Arriving in Colombo

 Wildlife Spotting at Yala National Park

-Tangella had a few scenic bays, but not enough to keep us there for long, so we decided to make our way to Yala National Park, where we would take a safari.
+Tangella had a few scenic bays, but not enough to keep us there for long, so we made our way to Yala National Park, where we would take a safari.
 We were lucky enough to see an array of wildlife – elephants, monitor lizards, crocodiles, exotic birds, mongoose, deer, warthogs and a leopard lounging in a tree.

 A Crocodile on the Beach!